 Product Liability Cases We Handle

 Our Philadelphia product liability lawyers represent clients who have suffered due to incidents involving all types of dangerous and defective products.
-This includes representation of numerous clients in cases involving:
+The product liability team at Munley Law have handled cases involving:

 - Explosive e-cigarettes